 2. Porcelain Tiles:

 These tiles are not as soft as the ceramic ones.
 The tile is subjected to a high temperature that gives the tiles its strength and durability.
-They are also very dense and thus makes it more resistant to moisture and crack.
+They are also very dense and thus make them more resistant to moisture and crack.
 When compared with the ceramic tiles, porcelain is tough and are less porous.
-Porcelain also requires more experience to cut them to shape when compared to ceramic or other categories.
+Porcelain also requires more experience to cut to shape when compared to ceramic or other categories.

-Pros: Due to its composition, it is also considered durable and better suited for any heavy usage.
+• Pros: Due to its composition, it is also considered durable and better suited for any heavy usage.
 The high feldspar content makes it particularly durable than any other tile.
-They are a popular choice for the bathroom floors and offers good resistance to water and stain.
+They are a popular choice for bathroom floors and offer good resistance to water and stains.

-Cons: they are pricy and might need experienced people for cutting.
+• Cons: they are expensive and might need experienced people for cutting.

 1. Glazed Porcelain Tiles